How to Start a Fire in a Fire Pit & More Fire Safety Tips

 The highest temperature a campfire can reach is roughly 2,012 degrees Fahrenheit.

-How to dispose of ashes from a fire pit?
+How do I dispose of ashes from a fire pit?

-Allow the ashes to cool and then empty them into a tightly closed metal container.
+Allow the ashes to cool and then empty them into a metal container with a tight-closing lid.
 Keep the container shut and away from combustible material for several days before disposing of the container completely.
-Ashes can contain heat for several days, so throwing them in the trash too soon can easily start a fire. ****
+Ashes can contain heat for several days, so throwing them in the trash too soon can easily start an accidental fire.

-By carefully considering these options and fire pit safety tips, you’ll have a fire started and your family gathering in no time.
-For other topics that could keep your family safe and more information on fire safety, visit our blog today!
+By carefully considering these options and following these fire pit safety tips, you’ll have a fire started and your family and friends having fun in the backyard in no time.
+For other topics that can keep your family safe, check out more great tips in our blog.

 Sources: